 Alberta & Allaho At The Double

-As of 2020, five trainers and two jockeys had claimed this prize on more than one occasion.
+As of 2022, five trainers and three jockeys have claimed this prize on more than one occasion.
 Just the two horses have managed that feat though.
 Trained by Jonjo O’Neill and ridden by Tony McCoy, Alberta’s Run matched the determination of his rider to cause a minor upset when scoring at 14/1 in 2010, before putting in another display of true grit to successfully defend his crown under the McCoy drive in 2011.

 Albertas Run’s Ryanair Chase Wins